Mimickal/wormhole-cli/README.md

 ### Options

 ```
 -q --quiet     Only print the file download URL.
 -v --verbose   Print each step of the file upload process.
 Useful for debugging.
+--chrome-args  Arguments passed to the underlying Chromium instance.
 -h --help      Print program usage info and exit.
 --version      Print program version and exit.
 ```

 ## Installing